ryrob30/mobile-services.en/help/android/wearables/c-android-wearables--additional-notes.md

 uuid: 3bcf352b-4d46-4ab3-81ec-c27e86fe9be3
 ---

-# Android Wearables: Additional Notes{#android-wearables-additional-notes}
+# Android Wearables: additional notes{#android-wearables-additional-notes}

 Here is some information to help you configure the Android extension, which allows you to collect data from your Android Wearable app.